Steps for Performing Illumination Correction in Microscopy Images

 Now that an illumination correction function has been created, you have two options:

-1. If you decided to use the Each method, then it would be best to apply the correction onto your images and save them in the same pipeline with the CorrectIlluminationApply module.
-IMPORTANT: You will need to make sure the method for the Select how the illumination function is applied parameter matches the method from the previous module.
-To be exact, if you use applied the Regular method, you use Divide to apply the function.
-If you use Background, you use Subtract.
+- If you decided to use the Each method, then it would be best to apply the correction onto your images and save them in the same pipeline with the

-2. If you used an All method, the documentation from CellProfiler mentions that you can save the illumination function with the SaveImages module.
-I would highly recommend this when you are planning on correcting the images during the next pipeline and don’t want to have the intermediate files (e.g., corrected images).
-When saving the IC functions, make sure you are saving them as Images in the npy file format (you can thank me later!).
+module.
+I would highly recommend this when you are planning on correcting the images during the next pipeline and donât want to have the intermediate files (e.g., corrected images).
+When saving the IC functions, make sure you are saving them asImages

-And VIOLA! ✹
+And VIOLA! âš

 You now created your illumination correction pipeline in CellProfiler and you know exactly how to make sure that you made the best possible function for your dataset!